rwxd/invgen/README.md

   my_custom_metadata: my_custom_metadata1
 ```

-Under [example/](./example/) you can find an example of how to use the dynamic inventory script.
+Under [example/](./example/) you can find an example of how to build an inventory.

 Jinja2 can be used inside of variables, because it is parsed by Ansible at runtime.